LongxingTan/python-profeld/README.md

 Survival analysis, is important for me.
 This is where my career started, after graduation I joined Mercedes and worked as a pioneer in automotive field quality.
 It's still a dream time to work together with Dr. Andreas Jacobi and Christoph Jordan to predict the vehicle performance, and we really made a difference with ProFeld and helped Mercedes customers to have a better product.
 (Even so, I can never afford one, just like thousand years ago the Chinese poet said: 遍身罗绮者，不是养蚕人)

 After that, I continue implementing predictive maintenance applications for industry until now.
 Cheers for the great time!
-It's nice to share some tutorials and insights here, just like they once taught me since my first work day.
+It's nice to share some tutorials and insights here, just like they once taught me since my first working day in Beijing and Stuttgart.
 I consider this repo as a witness of the pleasant time we spent together.
-May this repo also bring my regards to Ling, Bolin, Haihang, Yi, Fanny, Frank, Qing, Yiren, Kim, Rui, Lankai, Lei, Prof Luy, the Stuttgart Reliability team, and QFS team.
+May this repo also bring my regards to Ling, Bolin, Haihang, Yi, Fanny, Frank, Qing, Yiren, Kim, Rui, Lankai, Lei, Prof Luy, the Stuttgart Reliability team, and original QFS team.